project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

     df = tr.tools.auto_to_category(df, unique_max=20)

-Finally we ensure the two contigious columns are set to numeric type.
-It is worth noting though age is an interger, Python does not recognise nulls within an interger type and automaticially choses it as a float type.
+Finally we ensure the two contiguous columns are set to numeric type.
+It is worth noting though age is an integer, Python does not recognise nulls within an integer type and automatically chooses it as a float type.

 .. code:: ipython3